I’ve been asked by a few people to provide this, so here’s the eulogy from my grandfather’s funeral:

 I learned that the best thing to spend money on is other people.

 I learned that when you shave, always shave with the grain and not against.

 I learned that, because of my Dada’s diligence, hard work and adventurous spirit, I could be whatever I wanted to be…as long as it’s a doctor, engineer or lawyer.

 I’m kidding about that last part but I know that whilst Dada wasn’t initially thrilled about my choice of career, he took my ambitions seriously if I took them seriously myself.
-One of my lasting memories of him is from when I went to ask for the money to do my Masters.
+One of my lasting memories of him is from when I went to ask to borrow the money to do my Masters.
 He looked at me, skeptically, as you would do if your grandchild had just told you he wanted to go to drama school at age twenty four and asked me : “What do you hope to achieve?”

 I told him I was proud of the economic legacy he had left in this country and I wanted to do much the same and leave a cultural one.
 And when I put it in those terms, he folded his arms, nodded and told me he understood, something I never expected to happen.
 That was the mark of the man – often stubborn, but always just wanting the best both for and from you and I have spent the last decade desperately trying to make him as proud of me as I was of him, and I know that’s the same for all of us grandchildren.

 To be honest with you, I had no idea how I was going to finish this speech.
 I thought maybe it should be with what Dada would’ve wanted for us.
 His last text message to me, sent when I was at a wedding, said simply: “Enjoy yourself”.
 That felt about right.